milesoldenburg/dartmatrix/README.md

 # DartMatrix
-An open source darts companion and statistics app.
+An open source darts scoring and statistics app.
+DartMatrix is an OSX app built using [Electron](http://electron.atom.io/).

 ## Building
 Install proper dependencies